 In addition, we are keen to develop and utilize new optogenetics tools to map the basal ganglion DA circuits that are selectively affected in PD.
 In this regard, We are particularly interested in establishing the deep brain imaging system to study the neuron activity of basal ganglion DA circuits in PD-related mouse models.
 This new brain imaging approach may not only allow for early detection of disease-related preclinical alterations of DA transmission, but also for quick testing the efficacy of potential therapeutic interventions.
 We expect this highly integrated interdisciplinary research strategy may bring new insights into the pathogenic mechanisms of PD and ALS, while also providing new biomarkers and therapeutic targets for diagnosis and treatment of these devastating illnesses.

-Dr. Huaibin Cai received his B.S. in Biology in 1991 from Peking University, Beijing, China and his Ph.D. in Neuroscience in 1999 from the Johns Hopkins University School of Medicine.
-He performed his postdoctoral training in the Division of Neuropathology, Department of Pathology at the Johns Hopkins University School of Medicine in Baltimore, Maryland.
-He joined the NIA Laboratory of Neurogenetics as an Investigator in 2003, and was promoted to Senior Investigator in 2011 to head the Transgenics Section.
+Dr. Huaibin Cai received his B.S. in Biology in 1991 from Peking (Beijing) University, Beijing, China, and his Ph.D. in Neuroscience in 1999 from the Johns Hopkins University School of Medicine in Baltimore, Maryland.
+He performed his postdoctoral training from 1999 to 2000 in the Division of Neuropathology, Department of Pathology at the Johns Hopkins University School of Medicine and was promoted to Research Associate in 2000.
+He joined the NIA Laboratory of Neurogenetics in 2003 as a Tenure-track Investigator and was appointed as a tenured Senior Investigator in 2011 to head the Transgenics Section.
 He also serves as the deputy Chief of Laboratory of Neurogenetics starting in 2023.

 Related Scientific Focus Areas